mmfrenkel/pinnochios-pizza/README.md

 was committed as part of this project (see `db.sqlite3`).

 If changes to the database model are necessary, see the section entitled `Develop`  under`IV.
 Usage Locally`
 for more information on database migrations.
+Additions, changes, and deletions to individual items in the database can be accomplished by logging into the admin UI with a `superuser` login at the `/admin` endpoint of the webpage.

 #### b.
 Routes